fotso94/DevOpsExercise/README.md

 # DevOps Exercise

-This Terraform project creates the AWS infrastructure requested in the Cloud Infrastructure ENG take-home exercise.
+This Terraform project creates the AWS infrastructure requested in the ENG take-home exercise.

 ## What it creates